Drunk Angel and Hiding Devil: Introduction and Motivation

-For other variations of angel and devil, Kutz \cite{Kutz2005-1} showed that, when the game is played on a $3$-dimensional infinite grid graph, the angel wins if her power is at least $13$.
-Bollob\'as and Leader \cite{Bollobas2006} independently applied probabilistic proof to show that the angel wins if her power is large enough.
-Kutz and P\'or \cite{Kutz2005-2} generalized the game to when the power of the angel is a positive real number.
+For other variations of angel and devil, Kutz \cite{kutz2005conway} showed that, when the game is played on a $3$-dimensional infinite grid graph, the angel wins if her power is at least $13$.
+Bollob\'as and Leader \cite{bollobas2006angel} independently applied probabilistic proof to show that the angel wins if her power is large enough.
+Kutz and P\'or \cite{kutz2005angel} generalized the game to when the power of the angel is a positive real number.

 In this paper, we consider when the angel is drunk.
-She performs a symmetric random walk on an $n$-dimensional infinite grid graph.
-As the angel plays random, the advantage belongs to the devil because this is an infinite game.
+In other words, on each of her turns, she performs a symmetric random walk on an $n$-dimensional infinite grid graph.
+As the angel plays randomly, the advantage belongs to the devil because this is an infinite game.
 So, we may rule the devil to have only one chance to predict where the angel will be after a number of moves.
-The angel and devil game of our version is no longer infinite.
+The precise definition of the game will be given in the next section.